Sanctions against Iran and Shanghai Cooperation Organisation (SCO)

 Iran - Wikipedia; Shanghai Cooperation Organisation - Wikipedia;

-• Is the joining of Iran as a full member of SCO undermining the motivation of Iran to resume the nuclear deal?
+• Is the joining of Iran as a full member of the SCO undermining the motivation of Iran to resume the nuclear deal?

 Dr. Ziva Rozen-Bakher

-Researcher in Risks for Foreign Direct Investment (FDI) and International Trade
+Dr. Ziva Rozen-Bakher - A Researcher in International Relations with a Focus on Security, Political and Economic Risks for Foreign Direct Investment (FDI) and International Trade

 https://www.rozen-bakher.com/